milosen/mpm-sim/README.md

 ```
 You'll find the executables at `jemris/build/src/jemris` and `jemris/build/src/pjemris`.

-### Install Dependencies on Linux (e.g. Ubuntu at the institute)
+### Install Dependencies on Ubuntu (e.g. at an institute server)
-If you can install libraries via a package manager, than you need to install the following packages (these exact names are for Ubuntu):
+If you can install libraries via a package manager, than you need to install the following packages
+(these exact names are for Ubuntu):
 ```shell
 apt-get install \
 libhdf5-dev \